Patreon/patreon-wordpress/readme.txt

 = 1.4.6 =

 * Made variables that hold subclasses public instead of private to allow custom site mods and 3rd party plugins to be able to use them
+* Turned subclass includers to include_once to allow custom site mods and 3rd party plugins to include and use them if needed
+* Made subclass variable names uniform
+* Subclass variable name which had the word patron instead of patreon was fixed.
+Lowercase
 * Retry links in site disconnect and reconnect error messages fixed.
 They were pointing to disposable test site

 = 1.4.5 =